gamesbook/pyprototypr/docs/worked_example.md

 and each item is separated by a ",".
 Each **property** is defined by a name, followed by an "=" (equals) sign, and then a value of some kind.

-In this case, the `pagesize` property has been set equal to a value of *A3* (note, there are **no** *""* delimiters around the term *A3*), and a specific file name has been chosen for the output PDF; in this case `example2.pdf`.
+In this case, the `paper` property has been set equal to a value of *A3*;
+note that there are **no** *""* delimiters around the value `A3`, as the names of the different types of paper are "built-in".
+Also, a specific file name has been chosen for the output PDF; in this case `example2.pdf`.

 A blank line has been added before the `Create()` instruction.
 Adding blank lines helps make your file more readable, but **pyprototypr** does *not* use or require them.

 Now save this new file, for example, as `cards2.py`.
 Open a command-line window and change to the directory where the file has been saved.

 Type the following:
 ```